lincza/ProduceLincKnowledgeBase/articles/Stock and Logistics/Pallet Verification/Guides/How to Interpret Pallet Verification Results.md

 Okay great, so we have some pallets sitting under each of these verification results on the page, but what does it mean?
 Here's your quick guide:

 ### System and Freight Point File
-This one is quite obvious.
+This result is quite obvious.
 It shows the number of pallets that matches between the cold store/depot's stock file and your available pallets in the system.
 These are the ones that you don't need to investigate further.

 ### Only in System